January in the Garden – Food Gardening in Subtropics and Warm Areas of Australia

 Watering

 Plants need water!
-Smart watering is important to maximise growth and minimise water usage.
-Watering under the plants is very efficient and prevents evaporating.
-You also want to water your garden either early in the morning or late afternoon.
-Watering in the evening may encourage the slugs to get interested in your veggies so try to avoid that.
-Watering during the day makes no sense and it may even damage the plants.
-Usually watering the plants once a day should be fine providing that you have mulched your garden.
+Smart watering is essential to maximize growth while minimizing water usage.
+Watering directly under the plants is highly efficient and helps prevent evaporation.
+Itβs best to water your garden either early in the morning or late in the afternoon.
+Watering in the evening may attract slugs to your veggies, so itβs best to avoid it.
+Watering during the hottest part of the day doesnβt make much sense and can even harm the plants.
+Generally, watering once a day should be sufficient, especially if youβve mulched your garden.

 Clearing

-The garden is exploding in summer.
-Everything is growing very quickly and keeping it under control is very important.
-Clearing the space around young fruit trees and the plants you are growing is a must.
-Some plants, even if edible, may take over and suppress others.
-The bullies can be trimmed and eaten if edible, thrown into compost, or used as mulch.
+The garden is bursting with growth in summer.
+Everything is growing quickly, and keeping it under control is crucial.
+Clearing the space around young fruit trees and the plants you’re growing is essential.
+Some plants, even if edible, can take over and suppress others.
+These “bullies” can be trimmed and eaten if they’re edible, composted, or used as mulch.

 What not to do